 If your child has braces, candy consumption is a concern.
-While all sweet treats are not verboten to those who are currently wearing traditional braces, certain types of confections must be avoided to prevent ruining orthodontic work and causing tooth decay.
-Below are the dos and don’ts of consuming candy and other treats when you have braces.
+While all sweet treats are not forbidden to those who are currently wearing traditional braces, certain types of confections must be avoided to prevent ruining orthodontic work and causing tooth decay.
+When it comes to dealing with candy and braces, below are the dos and don’ts of consuming candy and other treats when you have braces.

 DON’T eat anything sticky, chewy or gummy.
 These are by far the worst candies for kids with braces.
 Not only does the consistency of taffy, caramels and similar sweets make them almost impossible to clean out of braces, but the sugar left behind in hard-to-reach areas causes tooth decay — which leads to cavities.

 DO reach for chocolate.
 Simple chocolate bars are usually the safest candy for those with braces.
 Avoid anything with nuts, which can break the brackets of orthodontic equipment.

 DON’T opt for candy-coated treats, like Skittles or M&M’s, for example.
 The tiny pieces of candy can get trapped inside braces, irritating gums and leading to infection and decay.

 DO think about alternate treats.
 Milkshakes, cookies, cupcakes and smoothies are easy to make at home and don’t carry the same danger that candy does for braces-wearers.
 For example, let your child decorate special sugar cookies as a Halloween treat for his or her class.

 DON’T chew hard candies.
 While peppermints and similar types of sweets are safe to suck on, biting them can cause serious damage.
 So lollipops are okay for your child with braces as long as he or she is old enough to understand that it’s limited to licking.